-- Fund a portion of the public facilities to be constructed on the site through a 30-year bond to be issued by the District whose debt service will be paid by a self-assessment. - Fund a portion of the public facilities to be constructed on the site (road improvements, parks, and a small portion of the parking garage) through a 25-year bond (includes capitalized interest) also issued through the District whose debt service will be paid through incremental real estate tax revenues.
+• Fund a portion of the public facilities to be constructed on the site (road improvements, parks, and a small portion of the parking garage) through a 25-year bond (including capitalized interest) also issued through the District whose debt service will be paid through incremental real estate tax revenues, and a special assessment levy to property owners if necessary.
 Liability for the debt service will be secured by the District, not the County.